petsasj/FIWAREHub/README.md

 Any measurement posted in either of the JSON Devices or UltraLight Devices will be synchronized both into Microsoft SQL Server and Apache-Superset.

+In order to access Apache-Superset:
+* Run docker-compose exec superset superset-init
+* Create a new user
+* Visit {localhost}:8088.
+* Import Dashboards from the corresponding folder.

 ## Development setup